 Trout streams in Western North Carolina are cold, clean streams swiftly moving under and over rocky terrain.
 The wild brook, rainbow, and brown trout are part of the culture and history of these mountains.

-This region is home to a variety of trout streams, many of which are open for public fishing, subject to the rules and regulations of the N.C.
+This region is home to diverse trout streams, many of which are open for public fishing, subject to the rules and regulations of the N.C.
 Wildlife Resources Commission:

 Check out the N.C.
 Interactive Fishing Access Map for more information on specific locations, including driving directions and the fish species you’ll find there.